Norbert M. Samuelson

 Norbert Max Samuelson (February 15, 1936 – May 9, 2022) was an American scholar of Jewish philosophy.
-He was Professor Emeritus at Arizona State University, having held the Grossman Chair of Jewish Studies there.
+He was professor emeritus at Arizona State University, having held the Grossman Chair of Jewish Studies there.
 He wrote 13 books and over 200 articles, with research interests in Jewish philosophy, philosophy and religion, philosophy and science, 20th-century philosophy (with an emphasis on Alfred North Whitehead and Franz Rosenzweig), and Jewish Aristotelians with an emphasis on Gersonides (Levi Ben Gershom); he also lectured at university-level conferences around the world.

 Academic biography

 Education

 Samuelson earned his bachelor's degree at Northwestern University in 1957.
 He then attended the Hebrew Union College – Jewish Institute of Religion, where he earned his Bachelor of Hebrew Letters in 1959 and his Master of Hebrew Letters and rabbinic ordination in 1962.
-He received his doctorate at Indiana University in 1970, writing his dissertation on "The Problem of God's Knowledge in Gersonides - A Translation of and Commentary to Book III of the Milhamot Adonai (The Wars of the Lord)".
+He received his doctorate at Indiana University Bloomington in 1970, writing his dissertation on "The Problem of God's Knowledge in Gersonides - A Translation of and Commentary to Book III of the Milhamot Adonai (The Wars of the Lord)".
 His dissertation advisers were Shlomo Pines of the Hebrew University of Jerusalem and Milton Fisk of Indiana University.

-He was Hillel director at Indiana University from 1962-1967 and at Princeton University from 1968-1973.
+He was Hillel director at Indiana University from 1962 to 1967 and at Princeton University from 1968 to 1973.

 Academic positions

-From 1963-1967, Samuelson was a teaching assistant in the philosophy department at Indiana University.
-He was a visiting lecturer in the philosophy department at Brooklyn College from 1969-1970 and a visiting associate professor in the Hebraic Studies department at Rutgers University from 1969-1973.
+From 1963 to 1967, Samuelson was a teaching assistant in the philosophy department at Indiana University.
+He was a visiting lecturer in the philosophy department at Brooklyn College from 1969 to 1970 and a visiting associate professor in the Hebraic Studies department at Rutgers University from 1969 to 1973.

-From 1973-1975, Samuelson was on the faculty of the University of Virginia Department of Religious Studies as an assistant professor.
+From 1973 to 1975, Samuelson was on the faculty of the University of Virginia Department of Religious Studies as an assistant professor.
 Beginning in 1975, he was an associate professor in the Religion Department at Temple University; in 1987 he became a full professor, and continued in this position until 1998.
 At that point he moved to Arizona State University, where he became the Harold and Jean Grossman Professor of Jewish Studies in the Religious Studies Department.
 Since retirement from ASU, he resided in Chicago.

 Samuelson lectured at Vanderbilt University Divinity School and Lancaster University in England, a visiting associate professor at the University of Pennsylvania Religious Studies Department (1984), and a guest professor at the University of Hamburg, Fachbereich evangelische Theologie (Summer 1995).